 Why sleep is important for children aged 5-11 years

-When your child sleeps well, your child will be more settled, happy and ready for school the next day.
-Good-quality sleep helps your child concentrate, remember things, regulate emotions and behave well.
+When your child sleeps well, your child will be settled, happy and ready for school the next day.
+That’s because good-quality sleep helps your child concentrate, remember things, manage emotions and behave well.
 This all helps your child learn well.

-Getting enough sleep also strengthens your child’s immune system and reduces the risk of infection and illness.
+Getting enough sleep is also important for your child’s health.
+That’s because it strengthens your child’s immune system and reduces the risk of infection and illness.

 At 5-11 years, children need 9-11 hours sleep a night.
 For example, if your child wakes for school at 7 am and needs approximately 10 hours sleep per night, your child should be in bed before 9 pm.